-The Atascadero Basin is a hydraulically distinct portion of the Paso Robles Area Subbasin No. 3-4.06, which is itself a portion of the greater Salinas Basin No. 3-4 as defined by the California Department of Water Resources (DWR) in Bulletin 118 (1975, 1980, 2003, and 2004 update).
-According to Bulletin 118 (update 2/27/2004), the Paso Robles Area Basin is bordered on the north by the Upper Valley Aquifer Subbasin of the Salinas Basin.
+The Atascadero Area Subbasin is hydraulically distinct from the Paso Robles Area Subbasin No. 3-4.06, which is itself a portion of the greater Salinas Basin No. 3-4 as defined by the California Department of Water Resources (DWR) in Bulletin 118 (1975, 1980, 2003, and 2004 update).
+According to Bulletin 118 (update 2/27/2004), the Paso Robles Subbasin is bordered on the north by the Upper Valley Aquifer Subbasin of the Salinas Basin.

-Bulletin 118 (update 2/27/2004) describes the water-bearing formations of the basin to include the Holocene-age alluvium found in river gravels throughout the basin, and the Pleistocene-age Paso Robles Formation.
-The Bulletin 118 further describes that the Rinconada Fault zone forms a leaky barrier that restricts flow from the Atascadero Basin to the main part of the Paso Robles Basin.
+DWR Bulletin 18 (1958) and DWR Bulletin 118 (update 2/27/2004) defines and delineates the basin by the contact of Paso Robles Formation sediments with older, relatively impermeable geologic units, including Tertiary-age consolidated sedimentary beds, Cretaceous-age metamorphic rocks, and granitic rock.
+The water-bearing formations of the Atascadero and Paso Robles basins include the Holocene-age alluvium found in river gravels throughout the basin, and the Pleistocene-age Paso Robles Formation.
+Bulletin 118 further acknowledges the conclusions of Fugro (2002) that the Rinconada Fault zone forms a leaky barrier that restricts flow from the Atascadero Basin to the main part of the Paso Robles Basin.